Almarranz/KMOS_reduction/README.md

 ##Rection fo Kmos data using esoReflex workflow.

-Since the sky and the target are in different observation blocks, we run esoReflex separetly for both block.
+The sky and the target are in different observation blocks,so we run esoReflex separetly in both block.
-There are two differents epchos, that esoReflex combine in a simgle block (COMBINE_obs).
+There are two differents epochs, that esoReflex combine in a simgle block (COMBINE_obs).
 1. Change the following parametres:
 > **Cube_reconstruction** actor on the canvas:
 >